 Every once in a while you have one of those nights that exceeds every expectation you had and takes you on a bit of an adventure.
 The kind of adventure that while it's happening, you're either pinching yourself to check if it's still real or holding your side because it aches from all the laughter.
-This is the story of one such night back on February 5, 2008, when my friend and I ended up taking the British rock 'n' roll band Oasis out for a night on the town in Los Angeles.
+This is the story of one such night back on the 5th of February, 2008 when my friend and I ended up taking the British rock 'n' roll band Oasis out for a night on the town in Los Angeles.

-I've been to the savage little island known as Great Britain enough on tour to understand how they all feel about Oasis, especially those belonging to the punk-rock sect.
-Oasis got so massive in the UK that you started to see non-music fans singing along to the songs on the jukebox at local pubs.
+I've been to the savage little island known as Great Britain enough on tour to understand how you all feel about Oasis, especially those belonging to the punk rock sect.
+Oasis got so massive that you started to see non-music fans – what are known in the US as "steakheads" or "punters", as you guys call 'em – singing along to the songs on the jukebox at your local pubs.
 That's enough to ruin any band for me, too.
-Once something gets that big it can take on new meaning—I get it.
+Once something gets that big it can take on new meaning, I get it.
 In fact, if I were British I probably wouldn't be into Oasis either.
-Then again, I'd probably also have super-fucked-up teeth and be way more into baked potatoes, so who the fuck knows, right?
+Then again, I'd probably also have super fucked-up teeth and be way more into jacket potatoes, so who the fuck knows, right?
 My point is that here, in the land of the free known as 'Merica, most people only know the second album's singles at best.

-But for me, in 1994, when all the smoke cleared after Kurt Cobain ended his own life with a monster shot of heroin followed by a shotgun blast to the face, Oasis seemed to rise out of the ashes of Nirvana for an angst-ridden teen like myself.
+But for me, in 1994, when all the smoke cleared after Kurdt Cobain ended his own life with a monster shot of heroin followed by a shotgun blast to the face, Oasis seemed to rise out of the ashes of Nirvana for an angst-ridden teen like myself in America.
 That first album sounded like a lovechild of the Beatles and Sex Pistols, and its message was refreshing!
-They were completely British, and yet what they were saying translated perfectly to me.
+They were completely British but yet what they were saying translated perfectly to me.

 The sun was kissing the ocean and slowly disappearing over the horizon as I pushed my cherry 1973 Mercedes west down Sunset Boulevard to see our Canadian friends in Black Mountain play the Troubadour.
-Even though I hate West Hollywood, I do love seeing shows at the Troub—there's not a bad seat in the house, they treat bands well, and the sound rules.
-Plus there's so much rich rock 'n' roll history there.
-It's where John Lennon spent his Lost Weekend, Keith Moon got kicked out in his Nazi uniform, Guns N' Roses played their first show... need I go on?
-So, I made me way to the show to meet my friend and fellow longhair Sam James Velde.
-After waiting in the will-call line for our tickets (because my homie and Black Mountain frontman Stephen McBean hooked us up), we got our wrists stamped and made a B-line for the stairs by the stage.
-As we tromped toward the upstairs bar, I surveyed the room only to realize it was just us, the bartender, and every member of Oasis.
+Even though I hate West Hollywood, I do love seeing shows at The Troub – there's not a bad seat in the house, they treat bands well and the sound rules.
+Plus there's so much rich rock 'n' roll history there… it's where John Lennon spent his Lost Weekend, Keith Moon got kicked out in his Nazi uniform, Guns N' Roses played their first show… need I go on?
+So, I made me way to the show to meet my friend and fellow long-hair, Sam James Velde.
+After waiting in the will-call line for our tickets (cuz the homie [Black Mountain frontman] Stephen McBean hooked us up), we got our wrists stamped and made a B-line for the stairs by the stage.
+As we tromped towards the upstairs bar, I surveyed the room only to realise it was just us, the bartender and every member of Oasis.

-Liam leaned in real close to me.
-He's what they call "a close talker."
-Sometimes you get some spit sprayback happening, but usually it's accompanied with a really good one-liner, so it's almost worth it.
-He leaned in, uncomfortably close.
+Liam leaned in, real close to me.
+He's what they call "a close talker".
+Sometimes you get some spit sprayback happening but usually it's accompanied with a really good one-liner, so it's almost worth it.
+So he leaned in, uncomfortably close.
 Took his index finger and tapped it against my chest lightly with every syllable of, "You're not a fucking nerd, mate!
 You've got GREAT taste in music!"

-And with that, Noel racked up Jameson whiskey shots for everyone: himself, Liam, Andy Bell, Gem, and Zak Starkey, along with Sam and myself.
+And with that, Noel racked up Jameson whiskey shots for everyone: himself, Liam, Andy Bell, Gem, Zak Starkey, along with Sam and myself.
 We all sucked back our Irish apple juice and started bullshitting.
 Everyone was super cool and in a great mood.
-Liam and Noel were polar opposites: Noel is the grounded one who's full of wisdom and who you wish was your actual older brother, while Liam's the good-looking younger brother who can just as easily come off like an asshole as he can charm the shit out of you.
-We were all just drinking and rapping about everything from rock 'n' roll to clothing stores to... cheeseburgers.
+Liam and Noel were polar opposites; Noel is the grounded one who's full of wisdom and who you wish was your actual older brother, while Liam's the good-looking younger brother who can just as easily come off like an asshole as he can charm the shit out of you.
+We were all just drinking and rapping about everything from rock 'n' roll, to clothing stores, to… cheeseburgers.